Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: Abstract

-\authorrunning{C.M.H.
-Chen et al.} \titlerunning{Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS)} { Université Paris-Saclay, Université Paris Cité, CEA, CNRS, AIM, 91191, Gif-sur-Yvette, France \and IRAP, Université de Toulouse, CNRS, CNES, UPS, 9 Av. colonel Roche, BP 44346, F-31028 Toulouse Cedex 4, France\\ } \abstract {We present \xmm\ observations of a representative X-ray selected sample of 31 galaxy clusters at moderate redshift $(0.4<z<0.6)$, spanning the mass range $10^{14} < M_{\textrm 500} < 10^{15}$~M$_\odot$.
+{ We present \xmm\ observations of a representative X-ray selected sample of 31 galaxy clusters at moderate redshift $(0.4<z<0.6)$, spanning the mass range $10^{14} < M_{\textrm 500} < 10^{15}$~M$_\odot$.
 This sample, \excpres\ (Evolution of X-ray galaxy Cluster Properties in a Representative Sample), is used to test and validate a new method to produce optimally-binned cluster X-ray temperature profiles.
 The method uses a dynamic programming algorithm, based on partitioning of the soft-band X-ray surface brightness profile, to obtain a binning scheme that optimally fulfils a given signal-to-noise threshold criterion out to large radius.
 From the resulting optimally-binned \excpres\ temperature profiles, and combining with those from the local \rexcess\ sample, we provide a generic scaling relation between the relative error on the temperature and the [0.3-2]\, keV surface brightness signal-to-noise ratio, and its dependence on temperature and redshift.
 We derive an average scaled 3D temperature profile for the sample.
-Comparing to the average scaled 3D temperature profiles from \rexcess, we find no evidence for evolution of the average profile shape within the redshift range that we probe. }
+Comparing to the average scaled 3D temperature profiles from \rexcess, we find no evidence for evolution of the average profile shape within the redshift range that we probe.}

 \keywords{galaxies: clusters: general -- galaxies: clusters: intracluster medium -- X-rays: galaxies: clusters}